MohammedHaris96/MohammedHaris96/README.md

 👋 Hi there!
 I'm Haris, a passionate software engineer with over 2+ years of experience working in a dynamic organization.
 My expertise lies in building robust web applications using cutting-edge technologies.

-💻 In my journey as a software engineer, I've mastered my skills in-
+💻 In my journey as a software engineer, I've mastered my skills in:

 React.js: Leveraging the power of React.js to develop intuitive and responsive user interfaces.